 -Know who your target email subscriber is and what they want from you (so that you can deliver this to them via email).

--Create a subscription box through Mailerlite and place it on your blog so that people can join your list.
+-Create a subscription box through Mailerlite or Convertkit and place it on your blog so that people can join your list.

 -Create a great freebie that you can give to your loyal email subscribers.